MeltwaterArchive/storyplayer/devices/remotewebdriver.md

 ---
-layout: environments
+layout: devices
 title: Testing Unusual Browsers Using The Remote WebDriver
-prev: '<a href="../environments/physical-hosts.html">Prev: Creating Test Environments On Physical Hosts</a>'
+prev: '<a href="../devices/saucelabs.html">Prev: Testing Multiple Browsers Using SauceLabs</a>'
-next: '<a href="../environments/saucelabs.html">Next: Testing Multiple Browsers Using SauceLabs</a>'
+next: '<a href="../devices/how-to-test.html">Next: How To Test With Browsers And Devices</a>'
 ---

 # Testing Unusual Browsers Using The Remote WebDriver